Editorial Review Triage Team#

 There may be (rare) periods where additional time is needed.
 These include

-when we need to update old, dated reviews and
+When we need to update old, dated reviews and

-if many submissions are accepted in a particular month.
+If many submissions are accepted in a particular month.

 This role should never be a burdensome role on any individual community volunteer.